-Prerequisites: BIO 111-BIO 112 or equivalent
+Prerequisites: BIO 111-BIO 112 or equivalent.
+Lecture three hours a week.
+Laboratory three hours a week.

 Students will study plant community ecology.
-Students will analyze local hard-wood forests for plant diversity and make an oral presentation of their findings.
+Students will analyze local hardwood forests for plant diversity and make an oral presentation of their findings.